Where and How We Planted our Gang of Eight

 Conscientious watering during the first year.

-In this entry we will try to give you many suggestions for planting techniques that will lead to healthy, long-lived camellias.
+In this entry we will try to give you suggestions for planting techniques that will lead to healthy, long-lived camellias.

 Location Location Location